sananth12/ImageScraper/README.txt

 $python __init__.py
 $ Enter URL to scrap: https://github.com
 $ Found 6 images:
-$ How many images to you want ? : 6
+$ How many images do you want ? : 6
 $ Done.

 If installed using pip: